henriquegrandinetti/ACCTVP/readme.txt

 Plane Measurements with TopView Class:
 --------------------------------------

-* The TopView class is responsible not only to generate the top-view image but also to allow the plane measuraments that I have mentioned in the introduction.
+* The TopView class is responsible not only to generate the top-view image but also to allow the plane measurements that I have mentioned in the introduction.
 Here I will explain what each function does and how to use it.

 -- void drawAxis(Mat output, Point p);
 Draws the world axis on the image "output", centered at the point "p".